solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

     ![Create web app database.](media/create-web-app-database.png)

-   - Choose your subscription.
+   - Choose the subscription.

    - Create a new resource group

-   - Choose a region close to you.
+   - Choose a region.

    - Create a unique web app name.

-   - Select your runtime stack.
+   - Select the runtime stack.
 The web app has been tested with PHP 7.4.

    - Create the resources.

-3. After the resources have been deployed, locate your App Service.
+3. After the resources have been deployed, locate the App Service.

     ![App Service](media/app-service.png)